busbud/coding-challenge-backend-b/README.md

   the French name for Quebec cities).
 However, the city data file has city names in several different languages for many Canadian cities, which could be used for better matching.
+    - The Trie class that is used does not support every unicode/utf-8 character (`‘` is an example of an unsupported character).
+We would need to implement our own trie in order to make this improvement.
 - Add the ability to limit the number of cities returned.
 This would be passed in the query string as `&limit=n`, where only the top `n` cities would be returned in the json response.